Bombing of Dresden: Military and industrial profile

-According to the RAF at the time, Dresden was Germany's seventh-largest city and the largest remaining unbombed built-up area.
+According to the RAF at the time, Dresden was Germany's seventh-largest city and the largest remaining unbombed, built-up area.
 Taylor writes that an official 1942 guide to the city described it as "one of the foremost industrial locations of the Reich" and in 1944 the German Army High Command's Weapons Office listed 127 medium-to-large factories and workshops that were supplying the army with materiel.
 Nonetheless, according to some historians, the contribution of Dresden to the German war effort may not have been as significant as the planners thought.

-The US Air Force Historical Division wrote a report in response to the international concern about the bombing that remained classified until December 1978.
+The US Air Force Historical Division wrote a report, which remained classified until December 1978, in response to international concern about the bombing.
 It said that there were 110 factories and 50,000 workers in the city supporting the German war effort at the time of the raid.
 According to the report, there were aircraft components factories; a poison gas factory (Chemische Fabrik Goye and Company); an anti-aircraft and field gun factory (Lehman); an optical goods factory (Zeiss Ikon AG); and factories producing electrical and X-ray apparatus (Koch & Sterzel AG); gears and differentials (Saxoniswerke); and electric gauges (Gebrüder Bassler).
-It also said there were barracks, hutted camps, and a munitions storage depot.
+The report also mentioned barracks, hutted camps, and a munitions storage depot.

 The USAF report also states that two of Dresden's traffic routes were of military importance: north-south from Germany to Czechoslovakia, and east–west along the central European uplands.
 The city was at the junction of the Berlin-Prague-Vienna railway line, as well as the Munich-Breslau, and Hamburg-Leipzig lines.
 Colonel Harold E. Cook, a US POW held in the Friedrichstadt marshaling yard the night before the attacks, later said that "I saw with my own eyes that Dresden was an armed camp: thousands of German troops, tanks and artillery and miles of freight cars loaded with supplies supporting and transporting German logistics towards the east to meet the Russians".

 An RAF memo issued to airmen on the night of the attack gave some reasoning for the raid:

 In the raid, major industrial areas in the suburbs, which stretched for miles, were not targeted.
 According to historian Donald Miller, "the economic disruption would have been far greater had Bomber Command targeted the suburban areas where most of Dresden's manufacturing might was concentrated".

-In his biography of Attlee and Churchill, Leo McKinstry wrote: "When Churchill arrived at Yalta on 4 February 1945, the first question that Stalin put to him was: ‘Why haven’t you bombed Dresden?’
-His enquiry reflected the importance that the Soviet Union attached to an attack on the city, following intelligence reports that Germany was moving large numbers of troops towards the Breslau Front.
-Churchill was able to assure Stalin that just such an Allied attack was imminent."
+In his biography of Attlee and Churchill, Leo McKinstry wrote: